xluxeq/GPT2-Telegram-Chatbot/README.md

 ### Installation/How to use:

-please test using the docker container, this project is dated and tensorflow 1.15 is no longer in pip
+please test using the docker containers, this project is dated and tensorflow 1.15 is no longer in pip

 ### For quick command reference: